How to take laurel cuttings

 Step 1: Start by selecting a healthy laurel plant from which to take the cutting.
 Look for a plant with strong, disease-free foliage and a sturdy stem.

-See also How to jailbreak claude
+See also How to move a table in word

 Step 2: Using a pair of sterilized pruning shears, cut a non-flowering stem from the laurel plant.
 Choose a stem that is about 6 inches long and has at least 2 pairs of leaves.
 Make the cut just below a leaf node.